-In the European Union, end of life vehicles, or ELVs, produce seven to eight million tonnes of waste.
-Its recycling and proper handling becomes vital, in order to ensure the reduction of toxic waste in the environment.
-The disposal of such vehicles needs to be done by professionals who know how to dispose of substances such as gasoline, coolants, and break fluids.
+In the European Union, end-of-life vehicles, or EVLs, produce seven to eight million tonnes of waste every year.
+Recycling cars, therefore, is vital.
+It’s also imperative to handle them properly in order to ensure the reduction of toxic waste in the environment.
+The disposal of such vehicles needs to be done by professionals who know how to dispose of hazardous substances like gasoline, coolants and break fluids.

-Waste in landfills is an increasingly bigger issue, and through vehicle recycling it’s possible to reduce the amount of waste present, and guarantee that less dangerous chemicals seep into groundwater and permanently contaminate the soil.
+Waste in landfills is an increasingly bigger issue as well.
+Through vehicle recycling, it’s possible to reduce the amount of waste present and guarantee that less dangerous chemicals seep into groundwater and permanently contaminate the soil.